Recover Deleted Files on Mac: Quick Navigation

 Find this Mac file recovery tool useful.
 Share it with your followers on social media.

 Method 2.
-Restore Deleted Files on Mac from Trash via Put Back
+Restore Deleted Files from Mac Trash

 Where is the recently deleted file on Mac?
 If you drag a file to the Trash or right-click on the file and click "Delete", and you haven't emptied the Trash can yet, the recently deleted files to go the Trash, the following simple steps can quickly restore the deleted data on macOS Trash folder.